matt-sutton/rjpdmp/README.md

 # Reversible Jump PDMP methods R package

 rjpdmp is an R package that provides an implementation of the reversible jump PDMP methods developed in the paper Reversible Jump PDMP Samplers for Variable Selection, 2020.
+It also contains an implementation of a Gibbs sampler for variable selection in Logistic regression based on Polya-Gamma augmentation (code for simulating PG variables adapted from https://github.com/jgscott/helloPG).

 Installation
 ------------